-Catch and Release fishing
+Catch and Release Fishing

 “What’s the point of Catch and Release Fishing, you spend all that time and money only to throw your catch back”?
 My answer is simple, I love catching them and seeing others catch them!
-The exhilaration and heart pounding excitment of seeing a big Redfish take a top water plug or fly is what gets me out of bed a 4 am.
+The exhilaration and heart pounding excitement of seeing a big Redfish take a top water plug or fly is what gets me out of bed at 4 am.
 Like most of my clients, I don’t fish for food.

 Simply put, I fish for fun and relaxation.
 The catching part is just a small percentage of the experience for me.
-Now don’t get me wrong, I enjoy catching and eating fresh fish as much as the next guy.
-If I want to take fish home for dinner it’s almost always flounder.
-Flounder numbers seem to be doing well.
-Two keeper flounder will yield 8 filets which is more than enough for my small family of three.
+Now don’t get me wrong, I enjoy catching and eating fresh fish but if I decide to keep fish for dinner it’s almost always flounder.
+Flounder numbers seem to be doing well especially with the new regulations in July of 2017 .
+Two keeper flounder will yield 8 filet which is more than enough for my small family of three.

 - THEY GET BIGGER.
 Once a legal fish has landed in the frying pan, it can’t grow bigger and spawn.
 We need spawning fish to make more fish.
 I have had countless discussions with other guides and recreational anglers that all agree our Redfish numbers are not what they were years ago.

 - Catch and Release fishing benefits our kids and the future of our fishery.
 Let’s use the Southern Flounder and some simple math.
 If the average angler fishes 20 times a year and keeps a limit of ten flounder, that’s 200 fish.
 Now consider charter captains who are logging hundreds of days a year!
 Limiting take for your clients or just taking what they’re going to eat that night is a great step in helping ensure a healthy population of inshore fish.